kubernetes/community/github-management/org-owners-guide.md

 Due to licensing and CLA issues, prior to transferring software into a Kubernetes managed organization there is some due diligence that needs to occur.
-Please contact the steering committee and CNCF prior to moving any code in.
+If needed, please contact the steering committee and CNCF prior to moving any code in.

 It is easier to start new code in a Kubernetes organization than it is to transfer in existing code.